 About a year ago, Spredfast was in need of a new presentation template (or so they thought).
 What was really needed was a complete rearchitecting of the company’s approach to how presentations were built.
-The company was suffering from the typical symptoms that I described above…rouge presentations, slides that were cobbled together from years-old decks, and very little time or attention paid to the branding and design of the slides.
+The company was suffering from typical branded presentation struggles...rouge presentations, slides that were cobbled together from years-old decks, and very little time or attention paid to the branding and design of the slides.

 After a great deal of consideration, evaluation and discussion, the core team decided on several key factors:

 1. We had to standardize on Google Slides.
 Spredfast is a Google shop, and this was the obvious tool to use to ensure all users had access to the same toolset.

 2. We needed to design all slides.
 If we were to increase the delivery on-brand presentations from anyone in the company, we knew we had to take on the responsibility of designing every iteration of our most commonly used slides.

 3. We needed to provide training.
 We knew we were going to be taking a lot of folks out of their comfortable Powerpoint worlds, so getting them comfortable with Slides and arming them with usability tips and tricks was incredibly important.

 4. It needed to be a choose-your-own-adventure model.
 Many of the company’s presentations are developed quickly in response to sales and customer requests, so enabling users to quickly copy and paste pre-made slides from a variety of starting points was critical.

 After deciding on our framework, we set out to do the actual work of creating the platform and starting point decks:

 A view inside the master library of the presentation platform.